zyn99/zyn99.github.io/README.md

 To foreigner students

-You can find all available old version contents for learning at here.
+You can find all available old version contents at here.
 Latest materials should be deployed to your PC at Lab, thus, to make sure your USB thumb disk is along with you.
 Supplements include: